HotwaxCom/SQL-Assignment-2/solution 5.2.md

 ```
 Reasoning:

 Here, we needed region-specefic analysis specifically New York.
-So for this we took state_province_geo_id = "NY" or city ="New York".
+So for this we took state_province_geo_id = "NY" or city ="New York" and applied joins as required in the question.

 ```
 Query Cost: 77,126.12